RyanKung/exchangeableToken/readme.md

-## The Exchangeable Extension for ERC20 Token
+## The Exchangeable Extension for ERC20 and ERC721 Token

 This is a extension for ERC20 token, which added an build-in exchange to ERC20 token.